olga-demidko/documentation/docs/guide/np-web-ui/scanning/managing-scan-templates.md

     > [!NOTE|label:Note]
 The default templates cannot be edited.

-3. On the popup, make changes to the setup of the selected scan template.
+3. In the dialog box, make changes to the setup of the selected scan template.
 These are the same [settings as for creating a new scan](guide/np-web-ui/scanning/creating-new-scan.md).
 4. Once you complete editing the template, click **Update Template**.

 ## Deleting a Template